WIP: Am tidying up this post so things are a little messy right now!

 To get your art kicks here, check out the rather unusual private toy museum aka Mint Museum of Toys along that same stretch of Seah Street, or head on over to Raffles Hotel

 Looking for more street art in Singapore?
-Read a little about the evolution of street art in Singapore or check out my other street art hunting posts for Chinatown, Kampong Glam and Little India.
+Read a little about the evolution of street art in Singapore or check out my other Singapore street art posts in various neighbourhoods.
 I also run @singaporestreetart on Instagram and have many other street art guides to other cities in the world.